six-fingers/cake-days/README.md

 Wednesday 16th July 2025.
 * Alex, Jen and Pete have birthdays on the 21st, 22nd and 23rd of July.
 Alex and Jen share a large cake on Wednesday 23rd, Pete gets a small cake on Friday 25th.

+### How to run

+Run `composer install` to install the necessary packages and to generate the autoload file.

+Basic usage is `php cake-days.php employees_dob.csv`

+Test have been created for this to test the examples provided and more.

+To run the test `composer test`